U.S. Naval Hospital Yokosuka Successfully Completes 2025 Flu Shot Campaign

 |0

-This work, U.S. Naval Hospital Yokosuka Successfully Completes 2025 Flu Shot Campaign [Image 5 of 5], by Daniel Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Yokosuka Successfully Completes 2025 Flu Shot Campaign, by Daniel Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.